Updated May 20th, 2022

 The OpenAIRE guidelines are put in place to make it a safe and fair space for everyone involved.
 They make publications adhere to precise protocols and provide a public space for OpenAIRE’s work to engage with the community.
 The guidelines advise how to specify funding information, access rights, datasets, software, etc.

 OpenAIRE’s current guidelines have been released for literature repositories, data archives, current research information system (CRIS) managers, software repositories, and other research products.
-All of these are found on the OpenAIRE guidelines page.
+You can find these on the OpenAIRE guidelines page.

 Alongside these guidelines, there is also an OpenAIRE Validator option.
 This shows you how to validate and register a journal or repository in OpenAIRE.
 It performs validation checks on the quality and implementation of published material in conformance with the precise protocols.
 OpenAIRE uses this to validate its registered content from literature repositories, CRIS systems, data repositories / archives, and others to the OpenAIRE guidelines.